genesis-writing/api-doc-course/Home.md

 Welcome to my api-doc-course wiki!
 This is a space for learning and fun 😎

+I am really enjoying this course.
+Who knew there was so much to know about APIs?

 # surfreport/{beachId}

 Returns information about surfing conditions at a specific beach ID, including the surf height, water temperature, wind, and tide.
 Also provides an overall recommendation about whether to go surfing.